DaoCloud/DaoCloud-docs/docs/en/docs/kpanda/user-guide/clusters/cluster-scheduler-plugin.md

     !!! note

-        When creating a vgpu application, you do not need to specify the scheduler name.
+        When creating a vgpu application, you do not need to specify the name of a scheduler-plugin.
 The vgpu-scheduler webhook will automatically change the scheduler's name to "scheduler-plugins-scheduler" without manual specification.